 OMVIC regularly prosecutes curbsiders, which often results in significant fines or jail time if convicted.
 You can report one here: 1-888-NO-CURBS (662-8727) or email@example.com.

 CRS Automotive is an OMVIC-certified dealer whose salespersons are there to help customers find the right used luxury vehicle.
 We will provide assistance, but never be pushy because we value our customers.
-Come and see for yourself – we are waiting for you at our Stoney Creek location!
+Come and see for yourself – we are waiting for you at our Cambridge, ON location!